Ritesh7m/StudyNotion/readme.md

 ## 📬 Contact

-For questions or inquiries, please contact: [Your Name/Organization] at [maurya.ritesh2005@gmail.com]
+For questions or inquiries, please contact: [Ritesh] at [maurya.ritesh2005@gmail.com]

 ## 💖 Thanks